-The Adelaide music scene: to many of you it may be little more than a touring speed bump between Melbourne and Perth but to us it's a way of life.
+The Adelaide music scene: to many of you it might be little more than a touring speed bump between Melbourne and Perth but to us it's a way of life.
 Feast within, on all its dysfunctioning splendour, as we bring you the highly satirical, laughingly fictional and intellectually imbecile tales from our rock & roll wasteland...

 TIGER CHOIR + ZEAL + SUNSETTLER LIVE @ THE EXETER / Saturday May 22nd 2010